Logo

 Impacts on the Heart

 SSRIs and SNRIs have the potential to lengthen QT intervals, which may result in irregular heart rhythms.
-Individuals who use antipsychotic drugs in addition to antidepressants are particularly at danger.
+Individuals who use antipsychotic drugs in addition to antidepressants are particularly at risk.
 Citalopram has the greatest effect on the QT interval among these drug types.

 Headaches